 Fighting is the preferred tool of the ego.
 It only serves the ego, not you.
 These enemies are to be seen and “let go of.”
 Merely seeing these vices as a non-partial and non-judgmental witness reduces their effect.

-One of my favorite quotes is from the gospel of John 1:5 – “The light shines in the darkness, and the darkness has not overcome it.”
+I’m not a religious person by any means (I’m also not an atheist or an agnostic – please don’t try to limit me), but one of my favorite quotes is from the gospel of John 1:5 – “The light shines in the darkness, and the darkness has not overcome it.”

 The darkness is not the absence of light but a part of the divine light.
 Accepting the darkness within us, we realize our true essence and the oneness with the universe.
 Only then can we develop real empathy and compassion.